elunna/nerfhack-changelog/README.md

 * An Archeologist wielding a bullwhip will not fall through trap doors (SLASHEM)
 * Archeologists get bonus when searching (FIQ)
 * Archeologists can reach basic skill in spears.
-* Archeologists get a -1 penalty when fighting snakes.
-* Snakes get a +2 to-hit bonus on archeologists
-* All snakes have the potential to paralyze archeologists in fear when they successfully connect a hit.
 * Archeologists can reach basic in axe.
 * Archeologists start out knowing dwarvish mattocks.
 * Archeologists always get an extra id when reading scrolls of identify.

+**Archeologists vs snakes!**
+* Archeologists get a -1 to-hit penalty when fighting snakes.
+* Snakes get a +2 to-hit bonus on archeologists
+* All snakes have the potential to paralyze archeologists in fear when they successfully connect a hit.
 ### BARBARIAN
 * Barbarians can reach skilled in riding (Evil)
 * Barbarians get a blood rage bonus for low health.
-When under 50% of their max HP, they get a damage bonus that scales with their level.
-When under 25%, this bonus is doubled.
+    * When under 50% of their max HP, they get a damage bonus that scales with their level.
+    * When under 25%, this bonus is doubled.
+    * This feature was adapted from the SpliceHack skill system.

 ### CAVEMAN/CAVEWOMAN CHANGES
 * They cannot receive spells from their deity (Evil)